quicwg/base-drafts/draft-ietf-quic-transport.md

 receivers MAY also limit ACK frame size further to preserve space for other frames.

-When discarding unacknowledged ACK Ranges, a receiver MUST retain the largest received packet number.
-A receiver SHOULD retain ACK Ranges containing newly received packets or higher-numbered packets.
+When discarding unacknowledged ACK Ranges, a receiver SHOULD retain ACK Ranges containing newly received packets or higher-numbered packets.

 A receiver that sends only non-ack-eliciting packets, such as ACK frames, might not receive an acknowledgement for a long period of time.
 This could cause the